 Independent students are eligible for a maximum amount per award year of \$6,000.
 Unsubsidized loans have a fixed interest rate not to exceed 8.25%.
-Repayment begins six (6) months after graduation, withdrawal from school, or if a student attends less than six credit hours.
+The government does NOT pay the interest on this loan while the student is in attendance and starts accruing immediately upon disbursement.
+A student may make interest payments while in school.
+Repayment begins six (6) months after graduation, withdrawal from school, or if attendance drops below six (6) credit hours.
 This loan can be in addition to the Subsidized Direct Loan.
-Dependent students are eligible for a maximum amount per award year of \$2,000 (or \$6000 per academic year if there was a PLUS loan denial).
+Dependent students are eligible for a maximum amount per award year of \$2,000 (or \$6000 per academic year if there was a PLUS loan denial-see PLUS Loan below).\\